eunille/AWS-EC2-Deployment/Old.md

-# 🚀 Deploying Full Stack Apps to AWS EC2 with SQL Databases
+# 🚀 Deploying Full Stack Apps to AWS EC2 with SQL Databases This is an old Documentation

 This guide walks you through deploying a full stack Node.js app to an AWS EC2 instance, setting up PostgreSQL, running your app as a systemd service, and using Caddy as a reverse proxy with HTTPS support.